 ASP.NET Web Forms

 Next, I will create the [SkillsValidate] custom validation attribute.
-So, create a new folder on the root of the application and name it as .
+So, create a new folder on the root of the application and name it as CustomValidation.
 Inside this folder, add a new class called SkillsValidate.cs and add the following code to it.

 using Microsoft.AspNetCore.Mvc.ModelBinding.Validation;